 Historical ‘Paardenmarkt’ Abcoude

 While it was a simple horse market initially, not soon after that, hawkers, other traders and street artists came to Abcoude.
-That’s when the horse market in Abcoude slowly grow out into a big yearly market, which people from all distances came to visit.
+That’s when the horse market in Abcoude slowly grew out into a big yearly market, which people from all distances came to visit.
 It became an important village fair and grew out into an event of five days: with the famous horse market on the last Thursday of August.
 Since the beginning of the 20th century, a funfair is also found there during the five days.
 This historical event in The Netherlands has been a tradition for more than 500 years.

 Weekly market Abcoude